tyroguru/BPFTrace-hol/bpftrace.md

-## The bpftrace language
+# bpftrace

-In this lab we will work through some of the key features of bpftrace and its language which is known as `bpfScript`.
+In this lab we will work through some of the key features of the bpftrace tracing technology and its language which is known as `bpfScript`.
 It is not an exhaustive treatment of the language but rather the key concepts.
-I refer you to the [bpftrace manual](https://github.com/bpftrace/bpftrace/blob/master/man/adoc/bpftrace.adoc) for details on all language features.
+Please refer you to the [bpftrace manual](https://github.com/bpftrace/bpftrace/blob/master/man/adoc/bpftrace.adoc) for details on all language features.

 **bpftrace** is specifically designed for tracing user and kernel software.
 Its primary purpose is to facilitate observation of software behaviour.
 As such, it provides a number of key language primitives that enable us to gain detailed insights into the real runtime behaviour of the code we write (which is rarely what we think it actually is!).
 In this section we will look at the key language primitives and some techniques which enable us to obtain fresh insights.